numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 **Aggregation:**

-In the ECDF displayed in Figure :ref:`fig:ecdf` we have aggregated the runtime on several problems by considering 51 targets between :math:`10^2` and :math:`10^{-8}`.
-However those problems concern the same parametrized family of function, namely the sphere function.
-We consider also aggregation:
+In the ECDF displayed in Figure :ref:`fig:ecdf` we have **aggregated** the runtime on several problems by considering 51 targets between :math:`10^2` and :math:`10^{-8}`, that is we have displayed the runtime of the pure random search on the set of problems formed by aggregating all problems induced by  51 targets between :math:`10^2` and :math:`10^{-8}` on the parametrized sphere in dimension 5.

- * over several parametrized functions.
+Those problems concern the same parametrized family of function, namely the sphere function.
+We consider also aggregation **over several parametrized functions**.
 We usually divide the set of parametrized functions into subgroups sharing similar properties (for instance separable, unimodal, ...) and display ECDF aggregating the problems induced by those functions and by all targets.
 See Figure :ref:`fig:ecdfgroup`.

 .. _fig:ecdfgroup: